octopus-network/octopus-docs/src/maintain/validator-generate-keys.md

 #### 1. Get the RPC Endpoint of the Appchain.

-For the Octopus [test network](https://testnet.oct.network/), you can get the RPC Endpoint from the Appchain page.
+Go to the Octopus Apps ([Mainnet](https://mainnet.oct.network) and [Testnet](https://testnet.oct.network)), select `Appchains` Tab ->  the corresponding appchain.
+You can get the RPC Endpoint of the appchain from the appchain page.

 ![appchain_rpc](./appchain_rpc.jpg)